Medical Gap Cover Waiting Period

 Short term insurance will offer to cover the shortfall between what Medical Aid societies will pay out and what the medical practitioners will charge.
 Continue to read on to find out more about the medical gap cover waiting period.

 Will I receive immediate cover for any eventuality – Medical gap cover waiting period

 The short answer to this is that it depends on the type of policy selected.
 Each policy has its own list of exclusions and restrictions.
 When you select a policy, you need to look carefully at this.

 Medical gap cover waiting period – Important notes

 - Amongst the most asked question about exclusions and restrictions is whether the cover is available immediately.
 In most instances, there is a general waiting period of three months, but there are some exceptions to this.

 - In instances where a policy imposes a waiting period, this means that the new member may not claim during the initial waiting period.
-If you require an emergency procedure, you will not have any cover.

 Why do Gap Insurers do this – Medical gap cover waiting period